fishawack/core/README.md

 ## Dependancies

+> With the release of lab-env all of these dependencies can now be handled through containerization so no longer need to be manually installed.
+Check the [install guide](#lab-env) on how to get started.

 As this code base is shared amongst most of our repos, these dependancies are likely the only ones you'll ever need to install to get project code up and running.
 They've been split into three groups, content, build and deploy dependancies.

 ### Content